Dobromyl: Points of interest

 A Basilian monastery in Dobromyl was established in 1612 by Jan Szczęsny Herburt.
-By the late 19th century it was in decline, with only two monks and a hegumen residing on its premises, so in 1882 a reform of the closter took place under supervision of Jesuits.
+The modern Rococo building was constructed in 1705.
+By the late 19th century the convent was in decline, with only two monks and a hegumen residing on its premises, so in 1882 a reform of the cloister took place under supervision of Jesuits.
 As a result of the reform, the monastery became an important centre of religious education.
-Among notable personalities who spent time in the closter were Ukrainian Greek Catholic bishops Soter Ortynsky and Andrey Sheptytsky.
+Among notable personalities who spent time in the cloister were Ukrainian Greek Catholic bishops Soter Ortynsky and Andrey Sheptytsky.

 In 2016, a Wall of Remembrance was unveiled on the site of the Jewish cemetery.
 The memorial was built from more than 150 Jewish tombstones that had been lining the courtyard of a house on Mickiewicz Street since World War II.

+Economy

+Dobromyl has been known as a centre of salt production, wood industry and brewing.